pradeepgangwar/Vue-Graphql/hello-world/README.md

-# Vue-Graphql-Quickstart
+# Vue-Hasura-Graphql Hello-World

-This is ready to clone Vue.js and graphql project.
+This repository contains the boilerplate for the hello-world application.
+This shows how to setup Vue application that uses [Hasura Graphql Engine](https://github.com/hasura/graphql-engine).
 All necessary files have been setup and can be used for any project.

+## Requirements

+* Vue version 2.5.2
+* Node version >= 6.0.0

 ## Directory Structure

-- Components
+- **Components**

 This folder contains all the vue.js components.

-- Router
+- **Router**

 This folder contains all the routes defined for your application

-- Graphql.js
+- **src/graphql.js**

 This file contains all the queries and mutations required for the graphql.

-> A Vue.js project developed using Graphql.
-It uses [Hasura Graphql Engine](https://github.com/hasura/graphql-engine) for the graphql server.

 ## Build Setup